rifqiharrys/sdb_gui/README.md

 ## Methods

 There are four methods available make depth prediction using SDB GUI.
 All of which are Machine Learning methods that is available on [Scikit Learn](https://scikit-learn.org).
 The methods are [K-Nearest Neighbors](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html#sklearn.neighbors.KNeighborsRegressor "KNN Regressor"), [Multiple Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression "MLR Regression"), [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor "RF Regressor") and [Support Vector Machines](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR "SVM Regressor").
 All of which are using [Scikit Learn](https://scikit-learn.org) module.
+Overall, Random Forest method has the tiniest RMSE value when using high number of sample.
+Meanwhile, Multiple Linear Regression is the fastest method, but usually resulting in the largest RMSE value.
 ### K-Nearest Neighbors

 This method implements learning based on k nearest neighbors of each query point.
 The adjustable hyperparameters for this method are number of neighbors, weights, algorithm, and leaf size.
 The default values are 3, distance, auto, and 300.